keu/docs/software/upgrade-cli.md

 - Update any CI/CD pipelines or other automated processes that use Astro CLI commands to ensure that these commands do not break after upgrade.
 - Review any custom shortcuts in your local CLI terminal to ensure that your shortcuts do not run any deprecated or broken CLI commands.

+After you complete these steps, install Astro CLI vXX by following the steps in [Install the CLI](install-cli.md).

 ## Breaking Changes

+This topic contains all information related to breaking changes included in Astro CLI vXX

+Note that this topic does not include information about new non-breaking features and changes.
+For a summary of these changes, see the [CLI Release Notes](cli-release-notes.md).

 ### `astro auth login/logout` Is Now `astro login/logout`